SPL-ethz/snow/README.rst

 ethz_snow
 =========

-SNOW is an open source modeling framework to simulate the freezing process in a large number of vials, tailored towards pharmaceutical freeze-drying processes.
-SNOW was developed as part of a research collaboration between ETH Zurich's Separation Processes Laboratory and Janssen J&J and is brought to you by Leif-Thore Deck and Dr. David Ochsenbein.
+SNOW (**S**\ tochastic **N**\ ucleation **O**\ f **W**\ ater) is an open source modeling framework to simulate the freezing process in a large number of vials, tailored towards pharmaceutical freeze-drying processes.
+SNOW was developed as part of a research collaboration between ETH Zurich's Separation Processes Laboratory and Janssen (pharmaceutical companies of J&J).
+It is brought to you by Leif-Thore Deck and Dr. David Ochsenbein.

 Description
 ===========